History of Rouen: The Middle Ages

-After the first Viking incursion into the lower valley of the Seine in 841, they went on to overrun Rouen, and some of them settled and founded a colony led by Rollo (Hrolfr), who was nominated to be count of Rouen by King Charles in 911.
+After the first Viking incursion into the lower valley of the Seine in 841, they went on to overrun Rouen.
+Several decades later, after the failed siege of Chartres, the viking leader Rollo (Hrolfr) was nominated to be count of Rouen by King Charles in 911 in exchange for protecting the river from other incursions.
 In the 10th century Rouen became the capital of the Duchy of Normandy and the residence of the dukes, until William the Conqueror established his castle at Caen.

 During the early 12th century, the city's population reached 30,000.
 In 1150, Rouen received its founding charter, which permitted self-government.
 During the 12th century, Rouen was probably the site of a Jewish yeshiva.
 At that time, about 6,000 Jews lived in the town, comprising about 20% of the total population.
 The well-preserved remains of a medieval Jewish building, that could be a yeshiva, were discovered in 1976 under the Rouen Law Courts.